Amid outward calm, climate of fear cements Thai military rule

 "They don't blink," he said.
 "They have power and they use it.
 They don't care about criticism from the outside world or human rights groups."

-The NCPO has detained hundreds of activists, academics, journalists and politicians, and set about purging the bureaucracy of Thaksin sympathisers.
+The NCPO has detained hundreds of activists, academics, journalists and politicians, and set about purging the bureaucracy of Thaksin sympathizers.

 Red shirt leaders told Reuters their movements were monitored, their phones tapped and their families harassed.